-The regulatory approval processes of the FDA, the EMA and other comparable foreign authorities are lengthy, time-consuming and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for neffy or any future product candidates, our business will be substantially harmed.
+The regulatory approval processes of the FDA, the EMA and other comparable foreign authorities are lengthy, time-consuming and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for neffy or any future product candidates, our business will be substantially harmed.\

 We, and any current and future licensing and collaboration partners, are not permitted to commercialize, market, promote or sell any product candidate in the United States or the EU without obtaining regulatory approval from the FDA or the EMA, respectively.
 Regulatory authorities in other jurisdictions may have similar requirements.
 The time required to obtain approval by the FDA, the EMA and other comparable foreign regulatory authorities is unpredictable, but typically takes many years following the commencement of clinical trials and depends upon numerous factors, including substantial discretion of such regulatory authorities.
 In addition, approval policies, regulations, or the type and amount of preclinical and clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions.
 To date, other than the NDA for neffy that we submitted to the FDA in the third quarter of 2022 and our MAA for neffy that was filed and validated for review by the EMA in the fourth quarter of 2022, we have not submitted any product approval submissions for neffy or any other product candidate to the FDA, EMA or other comparable foreign regulatory authorities for neffy and there can be no assurance that we will receive such approval from such regulatory authorities after submitting any product approval application.
-Even though a majority of the FDA's Advisory Committee on May 11, 2023 voted in favor of the data from our neffy PK/PD results supporting a favorable benefit-risk assessment in adults and children >30 kg for the emergency treatment of Type I allergic reactions including anaphylaxis, the recommendation by the Advisory Committee is non-binding and the FDA may issue a Complete Response Letter on our NDA rather than approval.
-As we announced on June 20, 2023, the FDA extended the PDUFA target action date for our NDA to September 19, 2023 for labeling and postmarketing requirements discussions, and even if such discussions are success
+The FDA issued a Complete Response Letter to our NDA on September 19, 2023 and there can be no assurance that following our resubmission of our NDA for neffy that we will not receive another Complete Response Letter rather than approval.